 Enhancing Daily Ocular Hygiene with HOCl

 Daily personal hygiene helps to keep the body healthy, and facial cleanliness, which includes caring for the face, teeth, and eyes, is often included in daily hygiene routines.5 The eyelids and lashes are often overlooked in a hygiene routine, but one way to ensure that this area is properly cared for is by using an effective HOCl cleansing spray.
 Having a spray design allows for an easy way to coat the lids and lashes with the gentle antibacterial cleansing product and with the I-LID ’N LASH® HOCL CLEANSING SPRAY there is no need to rinse or wipe off the product.
 Also, because the product is so convenient to use it is more likely to be used regularly, since, in general, therapies that are easily managed in daily life are more likely to be consistently maintained.7

-For a safe and effective daily ocular hygiene routine, first use I-LID ’N LASH® wipes or pump to remove existing ocular debris and makeup, and then follow with I-LID ’N LASH® HOCL CLEANSING SPRAY.
+For a safe and effective daily ocular hygiene routine, first use I-LID ’N LASH® wipes or pump to remove existing ocular debris, and then follow with I-LID ’N LASH® HOCL CLEANSING SPRAY.
 This two-step approach provides optimal lid and lash cleansing.
 Finally, follow this hygiene routine with viscoadaptive, preservative-free artificial tears to lubricate and hydrate the eyes and nourish the ocular surface.

 While DED is complicated, dedication to management therapies and consistency will provide symptomatic relief.
 Using a combination of strategies that includes effective, easy to use, high-quality products is an excellent way to preserve ocular health.